Time behaviour of Hubble parameter by torsion: Introduction

 \section{Introduction}

-There is an ongoing discrepancy of Hubble data from the early universe obtained by background radiation and data from present galaxies \cite{Riess22}: "We find a 5$\sigma$ difference with the prediction of H0 from Planck cosmic microwave background observations under $\lambda$CDM, with no indication that the discrepancy arises from measurement uncertainties or analysis variations considered to date.
-The source of this now long-standing discrepancy between direct and cosmological routes to determining H0 remains unknown."
-This discrepancy is also further supported by quasars at far distance \cite{Li21}.
+There is an ongoing discrepancy of Hubble data from the early universe obtained by background radiation and data from present galaxies \cite{Riess22}: "We find a 5$\sigma$ difference with the prediction of $H_0$ from Planck cosmic microwave background observations under $\lambda$CDM, with no indication that the discrepancy arises from measurement uncertainties or analysis variations considered to date.
+The source of this now long-standing discrepancy between direct and cosmological routes to determining $H_0$ remains unknown."
+This discrepancy is also further supported by quasars at far distance \cite{RL19,Li21}.
+This tension in $H_0$ is related to the anomaly in $\Omega_{m}$ of the Friedmann equations. $H_0$ decreases with effective redshift, while $\Omega_{m}$ increases with effective redshift in LCDM models \cite{CJSBCDS22}.
+This is attributed to negative dark energy density \cite{MCCPS23}.
+Obviously only in special models $H_0$ does not evolve.

 In figure~\ref{hubble_riess} the data of the earlier paper are presented and obviously the discrepancy has increased now by 5$\sigma$.